-x Associate Degree Comprehensive Requirements and Limits, see pages 12-13.
+¤ Associate Degree Comprehensive Requirement Limits, see page 8.

-All candidates must earn a minimum of 21 credits selected from the list of approved courses, pages 14-15.
+All candidates must earn a minimum of 21 credits selected from the list of approved courses, pages 10-11.
 Each course must be a minimum of three credits.
 A minimum of seven credits from each discipline must come from courses taken in each of the following categories:

-- X Arts & Letters
+- ¤ Arts & Letters

-- x Social Sciences
+- ¤ Social Sciences

-- X Science, Mathematics, and Computer Science
+- ¤ Science, Mathematics, and Computer Science